papaya3359/perama-v.github.io/docs/cairo/examples/hello_world.md

 toc: false
 ---

-The Cairo comiler knows that a program is a contract if it has `%lang starknet` at the top.
+The Cairo compiler knows that a program is a contract if it has `%lang starknet` at the top.

 In Cairo, each number is a `felt` (field element -> "F EL T").